Japanese Tea Garden

 The Japanese Tea Garden showcases a blend of native and exotic plants, carefully selected to enhance the garden’s aesthetic and symbolic significance.
 From the iconic cherry trees to rare maples, each plant contributes to the garden’s seasonal narratives, offering a dynamic display of color and form throughout the year.

-See also Alamo Square Park
+See also Oracle Park

 Seasonal changes and their visual impact